ReneHollander/node-freeimage/README.md

 * 0.16.0 Added assertions and unit tests for metadata helper functions.
 * 0.17.0 Added assertions and unit tests for rotation and flipping functions.
 * 0.18.0 Added assertions and unit tests for up- and downsampling functions.
+* 0.19.0 Added assertions and unit tests for color manipulation functions.

 ## JavaScript version of supported FreeImage functions